hassio-addons/addon-traccar/README.md

 ## Storing data in MySQL/MariaDB

 By default, Traccar uses a database that is called H2.
-It is sweet, since it works out of the box.
+It is sweet since it works out of the box.
 However, it is not considered stable for production use, so only use it for evaluation and testing purposes.